cloakedj/MetdineUI/README.md

 ## Project build
 Run <b>`ng build`</b> to build the project.
 The build artifacts will be stored in the <b>`dist/`</b> directory.
 Use the <b>`--prod`</b> flag for a production build.
 On running **`ng build --prod`** angular will generate a compressed and minified version of the code that will be present in the **`dist/`** directory of the app.
 These components consist of a number of script files that can be then copied and replaced with the script files present in the backend django part.
+Copy the files genrated in dist in folder MetdineUI and paste them in the backend at metdine/static_files/ and contnue with deployment procedure for the backend.

 ## Tests